Scientific Committee

 Shelly Jones

-They are an English Professor at Suny Delhi, where they teach classes in mythology, literature and writing.
-They are an editor of Analog Game Studies and on the jury for IndieCade.
-Their research examines analog, digital, and role-playing games from the perspective of intersectional feminism and disability studies.
+Dr Shelly Jones is a Professor of English at SUNY Delhi, teaching mythology, literature and writing.
+They are an editor of Analog Game Studies and jury member for IndieCade, and their research examines analogue, digital and role-playing games from the perspective of intersectional feminism and disability studies.

 -